-"I don't care if it's healthy -- if it doesn't taste good, I'm not going to do it," says Robin Asbell, chef and cookbook author with books including "Juice It!" and brand new "300 Best Blender Recipes: Using Your Vitamix."
+"I don't care if it's healthy -- if it doesn't taste good, I'm not going to do it," says Robin Asbell, chef and cookbook author with not one but two new books, "Gluten Free Pasta" and "Juice It!"

 Asbell credits her pragmatic nature to her home.
 "I'm a Minnesotan."
 Being Minnesotan is also why she's been meatless since her teens.
 Growing up around farmland and in a hunting community, she figured out pretty quick she didn't want any part of factory farming and she didn't want anyone to have to die for dinner.

 Juicing, though, is produce-rich, cruelty-free and makes her feel entirely alive.
 Before her new book, "I was a casual juicer," Asbell admits, but developing and perfecting recipes for "Juice It!" made a true believer out of her.